CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

-## Exercise 1: Check legacy server
+## Exercise 1: Review and enable CLR on legacy server

 ### Task 1: Connect to the WideWorldImporters database on the legancysql2008 VM